dbenson24/comp86/Project-4/Readme.md

 presenting the user the controls.
 - AttributeController also relies on Map to get the currently selected plane so that the controls can affect it.
+- All classes that interact with the Map rely on storing the Map in a variable and calling methods on that Map instance.

 ## Secret Hiding
 #### Main